William Gemmill

+Cricket

 Gemmill made his debut for Glamorgan when the Welsh county was still a Minor county, making his first appearance for the county against Cheshire in the 1920 Minor Counties Championship.
 He played a further match for the county that season, against Devon.
 After the 1920 season, Glamorgan were given first-class status for the 1921 season.
 It was in this season that Gemmill made his first-class debut in the County Championship against Leicestershire.
 He played first-class cricket for Glamorgan from 1921 to 1926, making 47 first-class appearances.
 In his 47 first-class matches for Glamorgan, he scored 1,169 runs at an average of 13.59, with a high score of 77.
 This score, one of four fifties he scored for Glamorgan, came against Sussex in the 1922 County Championship.
 He also made a single first-class appearance for Wales in 1923 against Scotland.
 In this match, he scored 74 runs in the Welsh first-innings, before being dismissed by John Fergusson, with Wales winning by an innings and 111 runs.

+Other work

+Gemmill was a member of the Institution of Mechanical Engineers, and was at one time senior workshop superintendent at the Anglo Iranian Oil Company.

+Personal life

-He died in Canterbury, Kent, England on 18 September 1987.
+Having previously lived at Northwood, Middlesex, he died in Canterbury, Kent, England on 18 September 1987.
+His grandson is the actor Tristan Gemmill.